 Officers with the Salisbury Police Department were called to the scene of a suspicious death at 1614 Standish St., Salisbury NC.
 Neighbors located a 30 year old black female inside her apartment deceased.
 This case is being treated as a homicide due to suspicious circumstances.
 Further updates will be given tomorrow morning.

 Salisbury Police responded to two robberies this morning along Statesville Blvd.
 The first robbery occurred at 9:34 a.m. at the Carolina Farm Bureau Credit Union, 2810 Statesville Blvd., where a male subject entered the building and snatched a purse from an employee.
 A second employee chased the suspect, recovered the purse, and noted the suspect’s vehicle description.

 Salisbury Police Chief Jerry Stokes named Capt.
 Brian Stallings as deputy police chief effective December 26, 2020.

 At 6:06 p.m. today, Salisbury Police responded to a report of a robbery at the Goodwill Store at 836 West Jake Alexander Blvd., where a suspect entered the store office and robbed the location of an undisclosed sum of money.

-The City of Salisbury will operate on a limited schedule in observance of Good Friday, Friday, April 19.
+The City of Salisbury will operate on a limited schedule for the Christmas and New Year’s holidays.